 Cognitive, behavioral, and developmental changes throughout the human lifespan are a major focus in many fields of Psychology.
 However clinical psychologists often have limited training on the unique challenges of older adulthood, increasing the importance of a field focused on meeting those challenges – geropsychology.

 Geropsychology is a branch of psychology that seeks to address the concerns of older adults.
-Mental disorders (see Mental Health Disorders), depression (see Depression and Aging), anxiety (see Anxiety), and age-related illnesses all increase the need for older adults to seek psychological care from geropsychologists.
+Mental Health Disorders, depression and aging, anxiety, and age-related illnesses all increase the need for older adults to seek psychological care from geropsychologists.
 Geropsychology encourages older adults to live full lives well into their senior years by providing psychotherapies and interventions to treat a variety of disorders, aging concerns, and challenges.

 It is also a field that provides guidance for common changes that take place in these later years, such as retirement and housing relocation issues.

 What Makes Geropsychology Important?

 Advances in medicine and technology that have increased longevity have also increased the demand for answers on the aging process.
 Only an estimated 700 geropsychologists are currently practicing, a number that will need to grow exponentially, according to the American Psychological Association (APA).
 The organization estimates that as many as 5,000 geropsychologists will be needed by the year 2020.

 The field of Geropsychology remains the leader of all psychology fields in creating specialized interventions for older adults based on empirical, research-based knowledge of the aging process, according to the APA.

 Negative cognitive changes sometimes manifest in older adults for a variety of reasons, including retirement, financial difficulties, transportation issues, housing problems, and declining health.